Growth Partner

 EY does not have an authority problem.
 Partners are experienced, credible, and trusted.
 The challenge sits somewhere else: market growth increasingly depends on behaviours that many partners were never trained, encouraged, or rewarded to practise consistently.

 Growth today requires people to initiate conversations without waiting for demand, reach out beyond familiar clients and comfortable markets, build relationships before there is a clear commercial outcome, tolerate uncertainty and rejection, and then follow through deliberately over time.
-Most partners understand this intellectually.
+Most partners understand this.
 They recognise its importance.

 The gap is not awareness.
-It is behaviour.
+It is identity.

 Growth Partner is designed and facilitated by Dr. Justin Cohen, drawing on over two decades of work with partners and senior leaders globally, including within EY.